asdfjkl/pgn2dcg/README.md

 Offset (unsigned 32-bit integer) pointing to the White player entry in `database.dcn`.

 **Elo White**
-Elo White is an unsigend 16 bit integer denoting the ELO number of the White player
+Elo White is an unsigned 16 bit integer denoting the ELO number of the White player

 **Elo Black**
-Elo Black is an unsigend 16 bit integer denoting the ELO number of the Black player
+Elo Black is an unsigned 16 bit integer denoting the ELO number of the Black player

 **Result**
 Result denotes the game result: